crashoverride777/swifty-receipt-validator/README.md

 extension SomeClass: SKPaymentTransactionObserver, AppStoreReceiptValidator {....
 ```

-Than change your purchase code to look like this
+Than change the purchase and restore code to look like this

 ```swift
 case .Purchased: